fubar2/pcapGrok/README.md

 	'subdivisions': [{'geoname_id': 2155400, 'iso_code': 'NSW', 'names': {'en': 'New South Wales', 'fr': 'Nouvelle-Galles du Sud', 'pt-BR': 'Nova Gales do Sul', 'ru': 'Новый Южный Уэльс'}}]}
 	```

+	You will want the tshark reports so you are advised to install tshark.
+It's best done from the git stable release, but for debian flavours the current versions are out dated but should work.
+    ```
+    sudo apt install tshark
+    ```
+    should do the needfull.

 ### Installation Debian